lestreyd/atlima-go-backend/README.md

 Atlima Go Backend Development Version

 This Repo - start of total refactoring atlima backend from python dataclasses to Go structs.
+Main pattern - Builder Pattern.

 So far repo contains:
 - Meta builder for each object in system;
 - Multilanguage support for objects with LanguageBuilder and ContentBuilder;
-- Sport and SportAdministrator builders
+- Sport and SportAdministrator builders;
-- Interface for each object in system
+- Interface for each object in system;
-- User and Weapon builders
+- User and Weapon builders;
+- TargetSet and TargetType Builders

 Current version not tested, repo executed only storage function.